jailjones/katacoda-scenarios/session-02-core-concepts/step5.md

 What's happening here?
 There's something else worth noting about the ReplicaSets and Deployments.

 - When you upgrade your Pods from version 1 to version 2, the Deployment creates a new ReplicaSet and increases the count of replicas while the previous count goes to zero.
-- After the rolling update, the previous ReplicaSet is not deleted — not immediately at least.
+- After the rolling update, the previous ReplicaSet is not deleted — not immediately at least
-  - Instead, it is kept around with a replicas count of 0.
+  - Instead, it is kept around with a replicas count of 0
-- If you try to execute another rolling update from version 2 to version 3, you might notice that at the end of the upgrade, you have two ReplicaSets with a count of 0.
+- If you try to execute another rolling update from version 2 to version 3, you might notice that at the end of the upgrade, you have two ReplicaSets with a count of 0
 - Why are the previous ReplicaSets not deleted or garbage collected?
-- Imagine that the current version of the container introduces a regression.
+- Imagine that the current version of the container introduces a regression
-  - You probably don't want to serve unhealthy responses to your users, so you might want to roll back to a previous version of your app.
+  - You probably don't want to serve unhealthy responses to your users, so you might want to roll back to a previous version of your app
-  - If you still have an old ReplicaSet, perhaps you could scale the current replicas to zero and increment the previous ReplicaSet count.
+  - If you still have an old ReplicaSet, perhaps you could scale the current replicas to zero and increment the previous ReplicaSet count
-- In other words, keeping the previous ReplicaSets around is a convenient mechanism to roll back to a previously working version of your app.
+- In other words, keeping the previous ReplicaSets around is a convenient mechanism to roll back to a previously working version of your app
-- By default Kubernetes stores the last 10 ReplicaSets and lets you roll back to any of them.
+- By default Kubernetes stores the last 10 ReplicaSets and lets you roll back to any of them
-  - But you can change how many ReplicaSets should be retained by changing the `spec.revisionHistoryLimit` in your Deployment.
+  - But you can change how many ReplicaSets should be retained by changing the `spec.revisionHistoryLimit` in your Deployment

 Now that we the knowledge, let's take a look at our last Deployment one more time: